-In the Philippines, two words are interchangeably used to refer to the first meal of the day, and these are almusal and agahan.
-The word almusal came from the Spanish word almorzar, which means "to have lunch."
-This word is used to mean breakfast because the Spanish people usually have two types of breakfasts, the almorzar, and the desayuno.
+In the Philippines, two words can be used interchangeably to refer to the first meal of the day, and these are almusal and agahan.
+The word almusal came from the Spanish word almorzar, which means “to have lunch.”
+This word used to mean breakfast because the Spanish people usually have two types of breakfasts, the almorzar, and the desayuno.
 As for the word agahan, this can be considered the native Tagalog word for breakfast.

 Let’s get to know more about all these in the next part below.

 Unlike food for lunch, Filipinos do not do kamayan (boodle fight) during the morning, no matter what the occasion is.
 The common sight for mornings is that the one who will be assigned to cook will prepare food for the whole family and serve it at the lamesa (table).
 There are usually three types of dishes that you can see and this includes the fried ones, sinangag (fried rice), and some side dishes like itlog na maalat (salted egg), sliced kamatis na may asin (tomato with salt), atchara (pickled green papaya), or kilawin (Filipino ceviche).
 With all of those, you can say that the breakfast usually combines a whole lot of flavors – salty, sweet, and spicy!

 1. Arroz Caldo (Thick Rice Porridge)